zqx1392/hello-world/README.md

 improve myself
 - learn programming, python, and new tech
 - improve japanese... better speaking and listening -> perhaps I should do when I bored

-8 - 10
-・find closer to aki with similar price
-・find cheaper in tsukiji

-・find cheaper in 11-13 with similar quality to ginza ・find 3 nights (8-11 or 10 - 13) less than 25000 (and also have good bathroom)

 Fulfill life
 h- watch the star